 Reminders Reminders automatically suggests dates, times, and locations for a reminder based on similar reminders you’ve created in the past.
 You can also assign reminders to people you share lists with.
 See Share reminders and collaborate.

 FaceTime FaceTime can now detect when a participant is using sign language and make the person prominent in a Group FaceTime call.
 Video calling is more natural by helping you establish eye contact even when you’re looking at the screen instead of the camera.
 See Make a Group FaceTime call.

 Privacy A new setting allows you to share only your approximate location with an app, and an indicator appears at the top of your iPad screen whenever an app is using your microphone or camera.
-See Control the location information you share on iPad, and Review or change access to the camera, microphone, and other hardware features.
+See Control the location information you share and Review or change access to the camera, microphone, and other hardware features.